bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 In this week's virtual classes, you'll review wireframing, flexbox, responsive design, and other advanced CSS properties such as pseudo-classes and CSS variables.

+The following table lists this module's key topics and where they are taught in the asynchronous content:

 | Day | Topic             | Location |
 | --- | ----------------- | -------- |
 | 1   | Wireframing       | 2.1      |